 Like I said, we have two podcasts now.
 Pave Your Own Road and Around the Table in 80 Dice.

-Pave Your Own Road is where Sean and Marlis interview small business owners and entertainers on the how and why they ditched the standard 9-5, and opt in to the difficult choice of being in charge of your own career.
+Pave Your Own Road is where Sean and Chanel interview small business owners and entertainers on the how and why they ditched the standard 9-5, and opt in to the difficult choice of being in charge of your own career.
 Being your own boss.
 It is because of the guests on this podcast that have let us be invited to conventions.
 Between the owners of two different conventions (Snake River Fandom Con and TimpCon), Pixar storyboard artist Adrian Ropp, and a comic book/coffee shop Watchtower Cafe, we are talking to some really cool people that you might like to hear from as well.

-Around the Table in 80 Dice is an actual play tabletop role play game podcast, where every month we play a new rpg (Like Dungeons and Dragons) so that you can expand your game groups options.
+Around the Table in 80 Dice is an actual play tabletop role play game podcast, where every month we play a new rpg (like Dungeons & Dragons) so that you can expand your game groups options.
 RPGs are in a boom right now, and more people than ever are getting into these imagination based games.
 Don’t limit yourself to just the basic system, when there are so many fun styles to choose from.

 If either of those seem interesting to you, they are both on iTunes and GooglePlay, and if you want we can put them on another host so you can listen to our shows!
 The more support and feedback we get, the more likely for more shows to be made in the future (and I have a lot of ideas for new shows)!

 This website is free, the podcasts are free, and anything we create in the near future will be free.
 We are going to keep it that way.
 However, we want to spread the word to other readers!
 We want to be able to pay our authors for all of the time and effort they put into these articles.
 Therefore we have set up a Patreon account for The Nerdd.
 Please don’t feel guilty if you don’t, this is if you want to see more than what we have done before.